Ade3164/Ade3164/README.md

 - 👋 Hi, I’m Adebayo Idris
 - 👀 I’m interested in Software Engineering and Devops
-- 🌱 I’m currently learning software Development @ALX
+- 🌱 I’m currently a graduate of ALX Africa(Back-end)
 - 💞️ I’m looking to collaborate with software engineer across the world
 - 📫 How to reach me ...
 - Email- adebayoidris051@gmail.com